kwilteam/kwil-js/MIGRATING.md

 ## Migrating from @kwilteam/kwil-js@0.6 to @kwilteam/kwil-js@0.7-beta.0

-Below is a list of all key changes from the [Kwil v0.6 SDK](https://github.com/kwilteam/kwil-js/releases/tag/v0.6.3) to the v0.7-beta SDK.
+Below is a list of all key changes from the [@kwilteam/kwil-js v0.6 SDK](https://github.com/kwilteam/kwil-js/releases/tag/v0.6.3) to the v0.7-beta SDK.

-Note that this SDK must be used with a Kwil Node v0.8.0 and above.
+Note that this SDK must be used with Kwil-DB v0.8.0.

 ### Breaking Changes